 he had no authority to act for THEOCACNA.

 - - - - - - - - - - - -

 Many make claims they have lines to this Church based on an ordination he did after he left this Church in 1933.
 Simply put it should be noted that none who claim lines from Ignatius after he left THEOCACNA are or have been associated with the Church Abp.
 Ofiesh originally headed.
 Abp.
 Ofiesh did not found or establish the Church as some claim.
 He, Abp.
 Ofiesh, was appointed to head this church that was canonically established by the Russian Synod of Bishops of the Moscow Patriarchate.
-According to Orthodox canons and traditions he had no legitimate claim on our Church, lines of Apostolic Succession or history since his acts, done after leaving this Orthodox Church since they were without authority or mandate and he was acing independently as a "former" Orthodox bishop.
+According to Orthodox canons and traditions Ignatius had no legitimate claim on our Church, lines of Apostolic Succession or history since his acts were done after leaving this Church since they were without authority or mandate and he was acing independently as a "former" Orthodox bishop.
 When he left the Church to start or work in an independent Church he left all authority to act in our name or to pass on our lines of Apostolic Succession within Orthodoxy.

 Those who claim acts by Ignatius after 1942 clearly are making false claims since Ignatius left independent Orthodoxy at least by 1942 when he became pastor of a community Church where he was pastor until his death in 1947.

 Ignatius Nichols was canonically consecrated Auxiliary Bishop in The Holy Eastern Orthodox Catholic and Apostolic Church in North America on Sept.
 27, 1932.
 While a bishop of this Church he did not consecrate anyone for this Church or by the authority of the North American Holy Synod [sm].
 What we have found is that he left Theocacna [sm] shortly after Abp.
 Ofiesh married.